 The UIC Summer Session Office works to provide both current UIC and visiting students with timely information about the UIC summer sessions.
 Enrolling in summer courses is a good way for students to catch up or get ahead in their academic studies or manage a heavy course load during the fall or spring.
 UIC offers students two summer sessions, Summer Session 1 (4-week session) followed by Summer Session 2 (8-week session).
 Students can enroll in courses in one or a combination of both.
 Although the summer sessions are shorter in length, all courses offered in the summer are worth the same number of credit hours as the same courses in the fall or spring.
 UIC students interested in taking advantage of summer session courses should discuss their plans with their college advisor.

 Continuing UIC students register for summer in the same way as they do for fall or spring.
 In the spring, all eligible, continuing UIC students will be notified as to when they can view their Time Ticket online for summer and fall registration.
 The Time Ticket shows the earliest date and time that a student may register.
-Students in certain health sciences professional colleges may receive separate information from their colleges.
 As a general rule, undergraduate students may take up to 12 semester hours over the summer without special approval—either as a combination of courses taken in the 4-week and 8-week sessions, or just courses taken in the 8-week session.

-Visiting students who want to take undergraduate courses at UIC during the summer only and who do not intend to continue at UIC in the fall should first apply using the Summer Session Only application.
+Visiting students who want to take undergraduate courses at UIC during the summer only and who do not intend to continue at UIC in the fall should apply using the Summer Session Only application.
 Please see the Summer Session website for further information on admission criteria and the application process.
-Once the Summer Session Only application has been processed and approved, admitted students will be sent a Notice of Admission letter.
 Summer Session Only students are admitted as nondegree students and are eligible to register for summer classes.
 Summer Session Only students may register online during Open Registration for summer, (check the Summer Session website for exact dates).
 As a general rule, Summer Session Only students may take up to 12 semester hours without special approval—either as a combination of courses taken in the 4-week and 8-week sessions, or just courses taken in the 8-week session.

 808 University Hall (UH)